toritotony/RAG-Financial-Analyst/README.md

 - **openai**
 - **streamlit**
-- **langchain**: installed via pip when you install requirements.txt file
+- **langchain & pinecone**: installed via pip when you install requirements.txt file

 ## Contributing
 Contributions are welcome!
 Please open an issue to discuss your proposed changes before submitting a pull request.
 Ensure that all new code is properly tested and documented.